LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The Accumulator Register is implemented with an 8-bit register that stores the data present at the input from the Bus when the LA control signal is high and the rising edge of the clock signal occurs.

+This action occurs for all instructions involving the Accumulator such as: LDA, ADD, SUB and can be active during [ micro-step T5 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure4.png) or [ micro-step T6 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure5.png).

 The output is provided by a three-state buffer and is active only when the EA control signal is high.

+This action occurs when the OUT instruction is executed and is active for the duration of [ micro-step T4 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure7.png).

 The PROBE pin is used to view the contents of the block regardless of whether the output is in tri-state mode.